norbby42/FixMyChoo/README.md

 # FixMyChoo

 Small mod for Obenseuer.
 Makes some minor improvements and bugfixes to the minitrains.
-Of note, it will rerail trains that have been "confused" by being displaced during a tenement upgrade.
+Of note, it will rerail trains that have been "confused" by being displaced during a tenement upgrade, and will separate wagons that are "ghost" attached to each other (ie they move at the same time, but are not physically coupled).

 ## Installation

-Just like all other Obenseuer mods, you must first have BepInEx installed.
+Just like all other Obenseuer mods, you must first have BepInEx installed (https://stalburg.net/Obenseuer/Modding).
-Once that is done, put FixMyChoo.dll in the Obenseuer/BepInEx/plugins folder.
+Once that is done, extract the .zip to your Obenseuer/BepInEx/plugins folder.
+It should result in a folder structure of: Obenseuer/BepInEx/plugins/FixMyChoo
+If you have an older version of the mod that was a dll placed directly in the plugins folder, please delete that dll.

 ## Configuration